Assessment System Overview

 In addition to important data at the individual student level, criterion- and norm-referenced assessments provide a source of data to evaluate curriculum and instructional effectiveness at a district level.

 District 27 uses several standardized assessments at various grade levels.
-Below are the three large-scale standardized assessments given.
+Below are the four large-scale standardized assessments given across multiple grade levels.

 Non-standardized assessments, also known as classroom assessments, comprise the majority of assessments students will take.
 They are generally developed by teachers or textbook publishers.
 They are the primary means teachers use to verify student performance in actual daily classroom situations.
 Most informal assessments are directly linked to learning the curriculum in each subject area.
 The information from these assessments guides and informs the teachers' instruction.
 The assessments also determine how well the students are learning the skills and concepts defined in the curriculum.
 Adjustments in instruction are made based on these assessments.
 Finally they are used to determine report card grades (grades 5-8) and designations of learning progress (grades K-4).